arungeorg97/SLAE-X86/Assignment 5/README.md

 **Assignment 4**

-	Analyze 3 msfvenom payloads and see whats going on under the hood
+	Analyze 3 msfvenom payloads and see whats going on under the hood.

 **Introduction**